VaclavElias/stride-website-next/wiki/Deployment.md

 We use the [Wiki Page Creator GitHub Action](https://github.com/marketplace/actions/wiki-page-creator-action) to deploy the `wiki` folder to the GitHub wiki.

-Please note that a GitHub personal access token (GH_PAT) is required for authentication.
-This token is stored as a secret in the repository settings.
+**Note**: ⚠️ A GitHub personal access token (GH_PAT) is required for authentication.
+This token is stored as a secret in the repository settings.⚠️